Creative Industries MSc

 Studying with us will help you build professional and leadership skills as you work directly with world-class cultural organisations in the City of Edinburgh.
 This programme makes excellent use of Edinburgh as a cultural capital and you will benefit from established relationships with organisations in cultural heritage, festivals and advertising.

-- A portfolio of EFI ‘shared core’ courses (40 credits) which teach the essential critical and hands-on data skills, enquiry methods, ethical and creative capacities needed to underpin your programme-based studies.
+- Edinburgh Futures Institute core courses (40 credits) which teach the essential, critical and hands-on data skills, enquiry methods, ethical and creative capacities needed to underpin your programme-based studies.

-- A wide choice of short 10 credit optional courses (50 credits), at least two of which must be on topics related to your programme, with scope to study across the entire EFI portfolio.
+- A wide choice of short 10-credit optional courses (50 credits), at least two of which must be on topics related to your programme, with scope to study across the entire portfolio.

 This is a full-time one-year programme, based on-campus in Edinburgh so it can benefit from the city’s strong cultural organisations.

-You will take the following 10 credit core courses for your programme:
+In addition to the Edinburgh Futures Institute shared core courses, you will take the following core courses for your programme:

 - Creative Markets teaches the fundamentals of strategy, competitor analysis and business models that enable leaders to create and capture value amidst the demand uncertainty that permeates the creative industries.